automagica/automagica/docs/index.md

 ```
 MoveFolder(old_path=\"pathname\", new_location=\"pathname\")
 ```
-The first variable contatains the path of the folder that should be moved (this includes the name of the folder).
+The first variable contains the path of the folder that should be moved (this includes the name of the folder).
 The the second argument contains the path of the location that the folder needs to be moved to (in this path, the name of the moved folder should be omitted).
 If one of the two arguments contain a non-existing path, the function will return nothing.
 As an example, next piece of code moves the folder "Automagica" from C:\\Users\\Bob\\Desktop\\ to C:\\Users\\Bob\\Downloads\\:
 ```
 MoveFolder("C:\\Users\\Bob\\Desktop\\Automagica", "C:\\Users\\Bob\\Downloads")
 ```